selam88/mirror_gitlab_app/README.md

 # Welcome to the Covid-19 New cases Predictions Application

-FEEL FREE TO DICOSVER THE [APP](https://share.streamlit.io/selam88/mirror_gitlab_app/src/streamlit_app/covid_performance_tracker.py)
+**FEEL FREE TO DICOSVER THE [APP](https://share.streamlit.io/selam88/mirror_gitlab_app/src/streamlit_app/covid_performance_tracker.py)**

 ## Introduction

 The purpose of this project is to build a dashboarding application allowing to browse COVID Daily New Cases predictions back in time.
-The predictions are based on multi-timesteps predictions model, taking as feature variables the COVID Daily Active Cases and the COVID Daily New Cases from the past 40 days.
-COVID Daily New Cases are predicted up to the 20 following days.
+The predictions are based on a multi-timesteps prediction model, taking as feature variables the COVID Daily Active Cases and the COVID Daily New Cases from the past 40 days.
+COVID Daily New Cases are predicted up to 20 days next.

 ## Working with the project